surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 same arrow buttons as those found in the global [Patch Browser](#patch-browser).

 You can also save your own effect presets which will be stored globally with the synth.
-Finally, at the bottom of this menu, there are **Copy** and **Paste** options, which allows to copy an effect and its parameters and paste it on another unit.
+Finally, at the bottom of this menu, there are **Copy** and **Paste** options, which allows you to copy an effect and its parameters and paste it on another unit.

 ## Effect Editor
 This is where every effect parameter can be edited.
 Like with the oscillator editor, the parameter of each slider